Eshaabhasin/DSA1/README.md

 DSA
 Data Structure and Algorithm Programs and Theory
-This Repo will contain all the basics of dsa.
+This Repo will contain all the basics program of dsa.

-soon i will update this repo with new programs daily starting next week.
+Which includes different data structures and programs related to it.